ItinerisLtd/disallow-pwned-passwords/README.md

 >
 > -- [NIST Digital Identity Guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html)

-This plugin's solely purpose is to **disallow WordPress and WooCommerce users reusing passwords listed in [have I been pwned](https://haveibeenpwned.com/) database**.
+This plugin's solely purpose is to **disallow WordPress and WooCommerce users reusing passwords listed in [Have I Been Pwned](https://haveibeenpwned.com/) database**.

 ## Explain It Like I'm Five